Last modified: April 19, 2023

 rules.

-To allow or deny a single IP address, comma-separated list of IP addresses, hostname, or CIDR subnet mask access to a service, perform the following steps:
+To allow or deny a single IP address, comma-separated list of IP addresses, hostname, or CIDR subnet access to a service, perform the following steps:

 - Enter the service name in the daemon text box.